foreverXZC/terratest_azure_examples/database/README.md

 # Database Example

-Using terraform azure module "database" to deploy a Microsoft SQL Dababase on azure.
+Use terraform azure module "database" to deploy a Microsoft SQL Dababase on azure.
+THhn use terratest to connect to the database.

 ## Database